fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory-tools/tools/fusiondirectory-configuration-manager.rst

    file for each language, with every .po files it found.
 Needs *msgcat* and *msgfmt* to be installed.

---check-directories
+--check-directories fusiondirectory|orchestrator
-   This option perform a check on all FusionDirectory's files or directories.
+   This option perform a check on all FusionDirectory's or Orchestrator's files or directories.

 --check-config